sarahman/lumen-flash-message/readme.md

 ## Installation ##

-Begin by pulling in the package through Composer.
+1. Begin by pulling in the package through Composer.

 ```bash
 composer require sarahman/lumen-flash-message
 ```

+2. Next, for Lumen, you need to create a config directory in the project root directory, copy the `session.php` from Laravel's config folder to the created config folder.

-Next, for Lumen, you need to register the Service Provider within your `bootstrap/app.php` file.
+3. Next, for Lumen, you need to register the Service Provider within your `bootstrap/app.php` file.

 ```php
 .....